CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `pcluster update-compute-fleet --region us-east-1 --cluster-name cmaq --status START_REQUESTED`

-log into the new cluster
+### log into the new cluster
 (note replace your-key.pem with your Key)

 `pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq`

-### Verify the Parallel Cluster contains the software pre-loaded on the /shared volume from the EBS drive snapshot
+Verify the Parallel Cluster contains the software pre-loaded on the /shared volume from the EBS drive snapshot

 `ls /shared/build`

-### The .cshrc file was not saved, so I copied it from the git repo
+Create a .cshrc file by copying it from the git repo that is on /shared/pcluster-cmaq

 `cp /shared/pcluster-cmaq/dot.cshrc.pcluster ~/.cshrc`

-### Source shell
+Source shell

 `csh`

-### Load the modules
+Load the modules

-### change shell and submit job

 `module avail`